rodmarkun/Escordia-RPG-System/README.md

 ![imagen](https://github.com/rodmarkun/Escordia-RPG-System/assets/75074498/e5e058d7-35ea-4f79-b183-6b92121a5415)

 1. Go to this [link](https://drive.google.com/drive/folders/18oyUzsanpRc2wnVHo3bQ-Y1o2SZZBP9S?usp=sharing) and download the "EscordiaIcons" folder.
 2. Add all the icons to your Discord server.
 Do it in batches, as Discord can limit your speed when uploading too many icons.
-You can use any random server you own, the bot will be able to use it on all servers he's a member of.
+You can use any random server you own, the bot will be able to use them on all servers he's a member of.
 3. Copy and paste the following message in any text channel in the Discord server where you uploaded the icons.
 An eror may pop up, do not worry about it.

 ```python